Skip to main content

 Unsubscribe in HubSpot

-Hubspot ERM Docs 3 Opt the sender out of all marketing email in HubSpot.
+Opt the sender out of all marketing email in HubSpot.
 Mary looks the contact up by email and sets their subscription status to unsubscribed-from-all.
 This is the cleanest way to honor an opt-out, because it uses HubSpot’s native subscription preferences rather than just flipping a property.

 If the contact isn’t found in HubSpot, this action skips quietly by default.
 You can flip this behavior with the skip if not found toggle if you’d rather treat a missing contact as a hard error.